enku/gentoo-build-publisher/README.md

 Right now for all my [Gentoo](https://www.gentoo.org) systems (physical, VMs, and containers) I have [Jenkins](https://www.jenkins.io) builds that creates binary packages for them.
-The actual builds are done in (systemd) containers.
+The actual builds are done in [buildah](https://buildah.io/) containers.
 The builds are triggered by periodically polling the Gentoo portage git repo, related overlays and the machine's "build" repo itself.
-The systemd containers that build the packages have their binary packages exposed by a web service container (gentoo build publisher) and the portage tree is exposed via rsync on the host.
+The buildah containers that build the packages have their binary packages exposed by a web service container (gentoo build publisher) and the portage tree is exposed via rsync on the host.
 When I want to update my system it's

 ```bash
 # emerge --sync